Geeta Dharmarajan: Personal life

 Geeta Dharmarajan was born in Chennai in the Indian state of Tamil Nadu in 1948.
 She was introduced early to the diversity of India through the work of her father, N. Krishnaswamy a doctor and allergist.
-Her mother is Kalyani Krishnaswamy, a poet and composer of classical Carnatic padams.
+Her mother was Kalyani Krishnaswamy, a poet and composer of classical Carnatic padams.
+She started learning classical Bharatanatyam and Carnatic music when she was seven years old.
+She was educated in Holy Angels' High School where she represented the school in dance and netball.
+She was elected Head Girl of the school and led the south Indian contingent to the Bharat Girl Guides Jamboree in her final year.
+She graduated from Stella Maris College in English Literature, standing fourth.